wichanan/cordova-plugin-appodeal-prime/README.md

 ## Prerequisite(Android)

+Minimum Android SdkVersion=21

-The Audience network Android SDK requires the `android.support:recyclerview` suppoort library.
-Before the installation please check the version of your project `android support libraries` version and add another `--variable` to the `cordova plugin add`
+The Audience network Android SDK requires the `com.android.support:recyclerview-v7` suppoort library.
+Before the installation please check the version of your project `com.android.support libraries` version and add another `--variable` to the `cordova plugin add`

 The default uses `27+`